AdobeDocs/target.pt-BR/help/c-implementing-target/c-implementing-target-for-client-side-web/upgrading-from-atjs-1x-to-atjs-20.md

 >[!NOTE]
 >
->As atividades de Direcionamento automático são suportadas com a at.js 2.x e o VEC quando todas as modificações são aplicadas ao `Page Load Event`.
+>Auto-Target activities are supported through at.js 2.*x* and the VEC when all modifications are applied to the `Page Load Event`.
 Quando as modificações são adicionadas a exibições específicas, somente as atividades de Teste A/B, Alocação automática e Direcionamento de experiência (XT) são suportadas.

 ### Integrações {#integrations}